-1. He’s an animal: His most recent podcast with the Babylon Bee is a must see.
-Watch the entire interview, and if you don’t like the politics of the hosts (they lean very right), ignore them and remain focused on how hard this guy has worked, the risks he has taken, and where he came from.
+1. He’s an animal: His most recent podcast with the Babylon Bee is a must-see.
+Watch the entire interview, and if you don’t like the hosts’ politics (they lean very right), ignore them and remain focused on how hard this guy has worked, the risks he has taken, and where he came from.

 2. He doesn’t give two ducks: Humiliating sitting senators on Twitter, telling the SEC’s enforcement division to pound sand, a driving out of California with two middle fingers in the air months before selling over $20 billion in stock commands respect.

 3. He steals from the poor and gives to the rich: I know this sounds harsh so let me explain.
 I’m referring to his ability to constantly raise new equity, dilute existing shareholders, and then watch his stock go up the next day.
 There’s zero chance that institutional buyers are behind this, so I have to assume people who shouldn’t be buying stocks are buying his stock.
 Having been in sales for most of my career, I respect whatever hypnotic trance he’s placed on his loyal subjects.